ANU-RSES-Education/EMSC-3002/Lectures/Module-ii-Lecture-1-Structural-Geology-And-Crustal-Deformation.reveal.md

 <--o-->

-## What makes a good structural geologist?
+## What makes a good structural geologist / tectonicist ?

 </div>
 <div style="width:50%; float:left">

 - The ability to think in 3D and to solve large scale 4D puzzles.
 - The ability to interact with a large range of geoscientists over a wide range of geological and environmental problems.
-- The ability to link field studies to computational modelling.
+- The ability to link field studies to computational modelling / theoretical modelling

 </div>
 <div style="width:50%; float:right">